tinman2030/MIPT-Group7/README.md

 - ~~Make a plot of the algorithm running time to show the exponential nature of it.
 Plot running time vs. size of set~~

-- make a plot showing the number of adders/gates needed to compute n-sized set
+- ~~make a plot showing the number of adders/gates needed to compute n-sized set~~

 - recruit someone with fluid dynamics experience to make the analysis and explanation of the greedy siphon

+- make the video have a white background

 - finish the presentation, practice presentation.
 WIN